Why Apply for the Germany Opportunity Card?

 Eligibility to Apply for the Germany Opportunity Card

-To apply for the Opportunity Card, you must fulfill the below criteria:
+To apply for the Opportunity Card, you must fulfill the following criteria:

 • Age (with more points awarded for younger applicants under 40)